 Scatter Diagram with No Correlation

-This type of diagram is also known as “Scatter Diagram with Zero Degree of Correlation”.
+This diagram is also known as “Scatter Diagram with Zero Degree of Correlation”.

-In this type of scatter diagram, data points are spread so randomly that you cannot draw any line through them.
+Here, the data point spread is so random that you cannot draw a line through them.

 Scatter Diagram with Moderate Correlation

-This type of diagram is also known as “Scatter Diagram with Low Degree of Correlation”.
+This diagram is also known as “Scatter Diagram with a Low Degree of Correlation”.

-Here, the data points are little closer together and you can feel that some kind of relation exists between these two variables.
+Here, the data points are a little closer and you can see that some kind of relationship exists between these variables.

 Scatter Diagram with Strong Correlation

-This type of diagram is also known as “Scatter Diagram with High Degree of Correlation”.
+This diagram is also known as “Scatter Diagram with a High Degree of Correlation”.

-In this diagram, data points are grouped very close to each other such that you can draw a line by following their pattern.
+In this diagram, data points are close to each other and you can draw a line by following their pattern.

-In this case you will say that the variables are closely related to each other.
+In this case, you say that these variables are closely related.

-As discussed earlier, you can also divide the scatter diagram according to the slope, or trend, of the data points:
+As discussed earlier, you can categorize the scatter diagram according to the slope, or trend, of the data points:

 - Scatter Diagram with Strong Positive Correlation